huijing/huijing.github.io/_drafts/where-did-css-named-colours-come-from.md

 All the discussion around the development of CSS specifications takes place in the open, so it's possible, with some patience, to dig up the relevant discussion threads on the [www-style mailing list archives](https://lists.w3.org/Archives/Public/www-style/).

 Much of the discussion took place during between 1996–1998 when CSS1 and CSS2 were released, then again between 2001–2002 when the CSS Color Module Level 3 was being released.
+Feel free to peruse the message threads if you would like to read some strongly worded opinions.

 - [CNS colors](https://lists.w3.org/Archives/Public/www-style/1996Feb/0006.html)
 - [Color Names ; was Re: New CSS1 draft -Reply -Reply](https://lists.w3.org/Archives/Public/www-style/1996Jul/0166.html)